-Kids Making a Difference: Youth Groups Cleaning Up Tennessee
+Kids Making a Difference: Youth Groups Clean Up Tennessee

-Tennessee’s youth are stepping up in a big way to protect and beautify our environment.
-Across the state, young leaders are rolling up their sleeves and making a tangible difference in their communities through various programs and initiatives.
-From Scouts to other dedicated youth groups, these kids are proving that age is no barrier to creating a cleaner, greener Tennessee.
+Youth groups are cleaning up Tennessee and stepping up in a big way to protect and beautify our environment.
+From cities to small towns, young leaders are dreaming of change.
+They are rolling up their sleeves and making a tangible impact through various programs and initiatives.
+In doing so, these youth groups prove that age is no barrier to creating a cleaner Tennessee.

 Girl Scouts of America